CiscoTestAutomation/pyats-image-builder/README.md

 new subdirectory to home it in.

 If your repository is private you may provide the credentials or ssh_key to gain access.
-You can also avoid including these private details in the yaml by passing them through environment variable.
+You may also avoid including these private details in the yaml by passing them through host environment variable.
 Check the ```Yaml loader``` section for more details.

 ```yaml